 The relative amounts set out in Niagara's investment plan align with provincial expectations, and ensure funding levels in each category support stability in the Niagara homelessness system while allowing for the capacity to move the system forward in achieving provincially identified priorities.
-The types of services that will be funded under the CHPI categories, as well as some specific work related to system improvements, are outlined below:
+As a result of the procurement process held in 2020, some re-alignment of expenditures between categories was required.
+These adjustments were made within the levy contribution to each category, as the Region provides significant funding to the homelessness system in Niagara.
+The types of services that will be funded under the CHPI categories, as well as some specific work, related to system improvements, are outlined below: